felixlu/awesome-stars/topics.md

 ## symfony

 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.

+## tailwind

+- [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
+Community-made and free to use.
+Made with either CSS or Tailwind.
+- [EasyFrontendHQ/html-tailwindcss-components](https://github.com/EasyFrontendHQ/html-tailwindcss-components) - Free TailwindCSS HTML UI Components - built to create landing pages and websites.
+Easyfrontend UI components are free and open-source. show your support and love, don't forget to give us a star 🌟
+- [Zaelot-Inc/ui-libraries](https://github.com/Zaelot-Inc/ui-libraries) - A collection of UI Frameworks and their platform implementations.

 ## tailwindcss